thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-legislative power or indeed with any determinate power over the society of States, and as in his time the rules of international law were almost exclusively customary, Austin concluded that international law was not true law but" positive international morality" only, analogous to the rules binding a club or society.
-He further described it as consisting of " opinions or sentiments current among nations generally".[^18/2]
+legislative power or indeed with any determinate power over the society of States, and as in his time the rules of international law were almost exclusively customary, Austin concluded that international law was not true law but "positive international morality" only, analogous to the rules binding a club or society.
+He further described it as consisting of "opinions or sentiments current among nations generally".[^18/2]

-The reply to Austin's view is as follows:---
+The reply to Austin's view is as follows :---

 (a) Modern historical jurisprudence has discounted the force of his general theory of law.
 It has been shown that in many